MonoidMusician/blog/sources/pickling.md

 ## By Language

-To really talk about data though, we have to talk about specific runtimes.
+To really talk about data, we have to talk about specific runtimes.
 Weʼll work our way up from simplest to more thorny.

 ### Fantasy